BasitAlawode/UVOT400/README.md

   </tr>
 </table>

 ## About this repository

-This repository contains all the necessary codes, and links detailing our work on Improving Underwater Visual Tracking With a Large Scale Dataset and Image Enhancement.
+This repository contains all the necessary codes, and links detailing our work on **Improving Underwater Visual Tracking With a Large Scale Dataset and Image Enhancement**.

 ## News
 - Aug.
 31, 2023: ArXiv Link to paper provided